DarrenLe20/rainy-tunes-bot/README.md

 4. Generate the necessery keys and tokens for the app
 5. Apply for elevated access to the Twitter API
 6. Create a Spotify developer account and create a new app [here](https://developer.spotify.com/dashboard/)
+7. Create a Weatherstack account and generate an API key [here](https://weatherstack.com/)
-7. Create a .env file with the following environment variables
+8. Create a .env file with the following environment variables

       ```TWITTER_API="your_twitter_api_key"```